Crow's nest

+History

+The form of crow's nest used by the ancient Greeks and Romans was the carchesium (καρχήσιον, karkhḗsion), named after a supposed similarity to a kind of ritual wine goblet.

 According to William Scoresby Jr., the crow's nest was invented in the 19th century by his father, William Scoresby Sr., a whaler and also an Arctic explorer.
 However, Scoresby Sr. may simply have made an improvement on existing designs.
 Crow's nests appear in Egyptian reliefs as early as 1200 BC and on eighth to seventh century BC representations of Phoenician, Etruscan, and Boiotian ships.
-The crow’s nest disappears completely from depictions of ships after the seventh century, although the relationship between a raised vantage point and better visibility continued to be well understood.
+Similar structures can also been seen in 15th-century sources, for example Jean Froissart's depiction of the Battle of Sluys.
 Theon of Smyrna wrote that by climbing the mast of a ship, one could see land that is invisible to those on deck.

 The first recorded appearance of the term was in 1807, used to describe Scoresby Sr.'s barrel crows nest platform.
 According to a popular naval legend, the term derives from the practice of Viking sailors, who carried crows or ravens in a cage secured to the top of the mast.
 In cases of poor visibility, a crow was released, and the navigator plotted a course corresponding to the bird's flight path because the bird invariably headed "as the crow flies" towards the nearest land.
 However, other naval scholars have found no evidence of the masthead crow cage and suggest the name was coined because Scoresby's lookout platform resembled a crow's nest in a tree.

 Since the crow's nest is a point far away from the ship's center of mass, rotational movement of the ship is amplified and could lead to severe seasickness, even in accustomed sailors.
 Therefore, being sent to the crow's nest was also considered a punishment.